zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

         The following illustrates the notes for LIKE and RLIKE in implicit conversions:

         -   The source and pattern parameters of LIKE and RLIKE can only be of the String type.
-        -   Other types cannot be involved in the operation, nor be implicitly converted to the String type.
+        -   Other types can neither be involved in the operations nor be implicitly converted to the String type.

     -   The usage of IN is as follows: